 Our dynamic and diverse series of events includes the IP Osgoode Speaks Series, hackathons, conferences, workshops, panel discussions, book launches and guest lectures, and many more.
 During the COVID-19 pandemic, IP Osgoode has also expanded its audience by hosting webinars and collaborating on other virtual events.

 Some of our events are jointly organized, reflecting collaborations with numerous research centres and organizations within the Osgoode, York University, and beyond.

-Under the guidance and mentorship of the supervising lawyers, Innovation Clinic Fellows provide one-to-one legal information services to inventors, entrepreneurs, and start-up companies to assist with the innovation and commercialization processes.
+Under the guidance and mentorship of the supervising lawyers from Norton Rose Fulbright LLP, Bereskin & Parr LLP, and OWN Innovation, Clinic Fellows provide one-to-one legal information services to inventors, entrepreneurs, and start-up companies to assist with the innovation and commercialization processes.